 Finding the best monitor for Xbox Series X can be a little tricky with all the information out there, and the vast selection of gaming monitors available.

-And let's be honest... for many console owners, gaming monitors are almost uncharted territory.
+And let's be honest... for many console owners, gaming monitors, in general, are pretty much-uncharted territory.

 - LG Electronics 27GN850 27 Inch Gaming Monitor